Installation (Composer)

 This command will create a poweradmin folder in the current directory, download, and set up Poweradmin without

-with basic database settings.
+with your database and application settings.

 Directory Structure